 Drop your class(es) as soon as you know you will not attend; other students may be attempting to add the class, and tuition refunds may be affected.
-You can not drop your last course online after the last day to add.
+You can not drop your last course online after the last day to add/drop.
 Refer to the Withdrawal section.

 You are expected to attend and pay for all classes in which you register.
 To reduce or eliminate your tuition charges for the term, you must officially drop classes or completely withdraw from the University.
 Failure to pay tuition or to attend classes does not mean official withdrawal.
 Students who stop attending classes may receive grades of 'F' or 'NC'.

-You are not permitted to drop your last class via the web on insidePacific after the last day to add classes.
+You are not permitted to drop your last class via the web on insidePacific after the last day to add/drop classes.
 You must visit the Office of the Registrar, located on the 1st floor of Knoles Hall, if you wish to withdraw completely.
 Official withdrawal must be processed by the Office of the Registrar.
 Your official withdrawal date and Tuition refunds are based on your date of notification to the Office of the Registrar.